btcpayserver/btcpayserver-doc/LightningNetwork.md

 # Lightning Network and BTCPay

-After deploying BTCPay Server, as a merchant, you may want to experiment with an innovative second-layer payment system built on top of Bitcoin protocol - the [Lightning Network](https://en.bitcoin.it/wiki/Lightning_Network).
+After deploying BTCPay Server, you may want to experiment with an innovative second-layer payment system built on top of Bitcoin protocol - the [Lightning Network](https://en.bitcoin.it/wiki/Lightning_Network).

-This guide will show you how to set up your Lightning Network node in BTCPay and guide you through some basics.
+This guide will show you how to set up your Lightning Network node in BTCPay and guide you through the basics.

 <strong>Before you proceed, please understand that Lightning Network is still in the experimental stage.
 Do not put the money you can't afford to lose.
 There is a high risk of you losing the money. </strong>